CIVIL3D Performance Improvement

 • Disable Automatic Rebuild

-• Rebuild surfaces manually when needed
+• Rebuild surfaces manually only when necessary

-This prevents constant recalculation during edits.
+This reduces constant recalculation during edits.

 3) Use Data Shortcuts Instead of Xrefs

-Instead of attaching full drawings:
+Instead of attaching entire drawings:

-• Create Data Shortcuts for:
+• Create Data Shortcutsfor:

 • Alignments